Hi, I’m Christine Gallagher but you can call me Chris as all my friends do.

-There is an undercurrent of enquiry present in all my work, which I feel conveys a certain sensibility and perhaps reflects our pre-occupation with the need to find meaning in our lives before facing the inevitability of death.
+There is an undercurrent of pathos present in my work, which I feel conveys a certain sensibility and reflects our preoccupation with the need to find meaning in our lives before facing the inevitability of death.

 I am interested in parallels and the subtle interplay between what we perceive as ugly or beautiful, weak or strong, important or unimportant.